AbnerBittencourt/HashGame/README.md

 ## Technologies

+PT_BR => Esse projeto foi desenvolvido com as seguintes tecnologias:
-EN=> This project was developed with the following technologies:
+EN => This project was developed with the following technologies:

 - ✔️ HTML5